L4mb0/MoaningJewelery/README.md

-# Example
+# Moaning Jewelry
-An example greeter plugin
+A RuneLite plugin that makes your jewelery moan when rubbed... because God is dead